EDiT: Efficient Diffusion Transformers with Linear Compressed Attention: Introduction

 In this paper, we present an \underline{E}fficient \underline{Di}ffusion \underline{T}ransformer (EDiT) architecture, using a novel linear compressed attention mechanism.
 EDiT employs: (i) a multi-layer convolutional network to effectively integrate local information in query tokens, (ii) it spatially aggregates token information in keys and values using depthwise convolutions.
 These components result in an expressive and computationally efficient attention mechanism.
 We evaluate EDiT by distilling PixArt-$\Sigma$, a conventional DiT model, showing significant speedups while obtaining comparable image quality.

-To efficiently handle multimodal inputs, we further introduce a hybrid attention mechanism that combines the strengths of linear and scaled dot-product attention to handle MM-DiT based models.
+To efficiently handle multimodal inputs, we introduce a hybrid attention mechanism that combines the strengths of linear and scaled dot-product attention, enabling effective MM-DiT-based models.
 In particular, we include EDiT's linear compressed attention for the computationally intensive interactions, i.e., when computing image-to-image dependencies, on the other hand, scaled dot-product attention is used for capturing text interactions.
-These modifications introduce a novel Multimodal Efficient Diffusion Transformer (MM-EDiT) architecture, which achieves linear time complexity with respect to image size without sacrificing quality.
+These modifications introduce a novel Multimodal Efficient Diffusion Transformer (MM-EDiT) architecture that achieves linear-time complexity with respect to image size without sacrificing quality.
 We demonstrate the effectiveness of our hybrid attention approach by distilling Stable Diffusion 3.5-Medium, an MM-DiT-based model, and show that MM-EDiT outperforms existing linear attention alternatives.
 Our contributions can be summarized as follows:

 \begin{enumerate} \item We introduce EDiT, using a linear compressed attention mechanism for diffusion transformers (Section \ref{sec:linear-compressed-attn}). \item We propose MM-EDiT, integrating our linear compressed attention into MM-DiTs using a novel hybrid attention formulation (Section \ref{sec:hybrid_attn}). \item Lastly, we demonstrate the effectiveness of these novel architectures by adapting PixArt-$\Sigma$~\cite{chen2024pixartsigma} and StableDiffusion 3.5-Medium through distillation (Section \ref{sec:experiments}).
 Our extensive experiments show that EDiT and MM-EDiT can yield a speedup of up to $2.2 \times$ without compromising on image quality. \end{enumerate}